Ekkehard-Schulze/indoor-climate-logger/README.md

 8. NTP time is supported only for Wifi enabled microcontrollers.

+3. To use 1-Wire sensors with a Raspberry Pi, activate the 1-Wire bus via raspi-config.
+The default Raspberry Pi GPIO pin for 1-Wire communication is GPIO4.
+You need a 4.7kΩ resistor between the data line and 3.3 volt.
+If you prefer crontab triggered 1-Wire sensor data logging, you can use https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi, which provides a much leaner solution.

 4. On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for 1-Wire temperature sensor readings.
 The Linux kernel auto-discovers 1-Wire temperature sensors on startup.
 You can connect different types of sensors to the same bus.
 The kernel